atiq-cs/MS-Azure-Demos/P2_SpeechToText/README.md

     info : Package 'Microsoft.CognitiveServices.Speech' is compatible with all the specified frameworks in project 'D:\P2_SpeechRecognition\P2_SpeechRecognition.csproj'. info : PackageReference for package 'Microsoft.CognitiveServices.Speech' version '0.5.0' added to file 'D:\P2_SpeechRecognition\P2_SpeechRecognition.csproj'.

+We need to update following line with correct key and region,

+    var factory = SpeechFactory.FromSubscription("MY_SUBSCRIPTION_KEY", "SERVICE_REGION");

+A region example is `westus`.
+Please note the key is not your subscription id but the key of the Speech API.

 Then, we build/run the console application and we say something for speech recognition when the console asks to do so,